Legit-Labs/legitify/docs/policies/actions/all_github_actions_are_allowed.md

 ### Threat Example(s)
 This misconfiguration could lead to the following attack:
-1. Attacker creates a repository with a malicious custom GitHub Action
+1. Attacker creates a repository with a tempting but malicious custom GitHub Action
-2. Developer / Devops engineer uses this malicious action
+2. An innocent developer / DevOps engineer uses this malicious action
 3. The malicious action has access to the developer repository and could steal its secrets or modify its content